bdekoz/mozilla-perf-analysis-x/README.md

 # mozilla-telemetry-x

-These are C++ sources for experimental analysis of mozilla telemetry.
-Together with gathered data in the form of Mozilla telemetry main ping JSON files, optional browsertime JSON files, can render results in a variety of output views and formats.
+These are C++ sources for creating experimental analyses of mozilla telemetry data.
+Together with input data in the form of Mozilla telemetry main ping JSON files, optional browsertime JSON files, and various highlight and marker/probe lists, these sources can render results in a variety of output views and formats.

 **BUILDING**